 Chaperones have their own sessions throughout the day to help guide them on how to support their students’ future success in STEM.

 Transportation will NOT be provided to or from the conference.
-Gas reimbursement will be considered if the school is not providing transportation.
-Transportation for any field trips will be provided.
+Some transportation reimbursement is available based on county.
+Transportation on Friday morning to downtown Little Rock will be provided.
 Lodging will be provided.
 Girls will be assigned to a room in the 4-H Center grounds.
 Chaperones will also be housed in a room in the same facility.
-You and your chaperone may be paired with someone you don’t know – another young woman or chaperone from elsewhere in the state.
+Chaperones will be lodged together & girls will be lodged together.
+Chaperones will not be placed with girls unless specifically requested.

 Sheets, blankets, pillows, and towels will be provided by the 4H center.
 You do not need to bring your own unless you absolutely want to.
 You may want to bring your own toiletry items such as shampoo/conditioner/soap.